 Persona movement report

-The Persona movement report shows you how your customer base is changing over time and what your customer life cycle looks like.
+See how your customer base is changing over time and what your customer life cycle looks like.

 Before you start